augustineisaiah03-svg/https-augustineisaiah03.github.io/README.md

 <div class="card">
 <p>
-Detail-oriented Product Manager, Quality Assurance Tester, and Customer Service Professional with experience in product development, requirements gathering, manual testing, defect tracking, customer support, and quality assurance.
+Detail-oriented Product Manager, Quality Assurance Tester, and Customer Service with experience in product development, requirements gathering, manual testing, defect tracking, customer support, and quality assurance.
 Skilled in Agile methodologies, SDLC processes, and cross-functional collaboration.
+I am seeking an entry-level position where I can apply my skills in enhancing customer satisfaction, test case design, defect tracking, mannual and expand into automation testing, and support the delivery of high-performing digital solutions.
 </p>
 </div>